zlockewtg/RLinf/docs/source-en/rst_source/examples/coding_online_rl.rst

-Online Reinforcement Learning for Code Completion Agent
+Online RL for Code Completion Agent
 =======================================================

 Online Reinforcement Learning for Code Completion Agent is an important application scenario in the RLinf framework.